hashbrowncipher/aws-roleshell/README.md

 [aws-cli]: https://github.com/aws/aws-cli

-A plugin for [aws-cli][aws-cli], designed to simplify the task of loading credentials for assumed roles into environment variables.
-This plugin retrieves credentials using AssumeRole, sets the appropriate environment variables, and then executes a wrapped command.
-This is designed to serve as an adapter for software which is not capable of assuming a role by itself.
+An [aws-cli][aws-cli] plugin that loads IAM Role credentials into environment variables.
+This plugin retrieves credentials using sts:AssumeRole, sets the equivalent environment variables, and then executes a wrapped command.
+This plugin is designed to serve as an adapter for software which is not capable of assuming a role by itself.

 Usage is like so:

     $ aws --profile readonly roleshell -- mycommand

-Under this example, `mycommand` will run with IAM role credentials defined by the `readonly` profile.
+In the above example, `mycommand` will run with IAM role credentials defined by the `readonly` profile.

-aws-roleshell makes use of the aws-cli temporary credentials cache, so multiple roleshells can re-use the same temporary credentials until they expire.
+aws-roleshell makes use of the [aws-cli][aws-cli] temporary credentials cache, so multiple roleshells can re-use the same temporary credentials until they expire.
 This is especially useful for IAM roles that require MFA, because an MFA token is only required once per hour, no matter how many shells are launched.

 install
 -------

-First, `pip install` this egg.

-Next, add the following into your ~/.aws/config:
+After installing this egg, add the following into your `~/.aws/config`:

     [plugins]
     roleshell = aws_roleshell